adisav17/Deep-Semantic-Role-Labeling-with-Auxilary-tasks/README.md

 We get an F-score of 96.1 with model 2.

-We use zero shot shot learning to predict on the percent task.
+We use few shot learning to predict on the percent task.
 We get an F-score of 92.3 with model 1.
 We get an F-score of 97.2 with model 2.